 - Ensure that both power supplies are connected and powered-on and no amber LEDs are lit.
 Ensure that the power LEDs on both power supplies are lit.
-If the status of either of the power supplies is not Optimal, replace that power supply before you proceed with the controller replacement procedure. - If you are replacing a failed controller with a replacement controller from IBM Service, ensure that you have ordered the replacement controller that contains the same amount of cache memory that is installed in the failed controller.
-Also, transfer the cache backup battery and cache backup flash memory module to the replacement controller.
-Transfer the battery and flash memory exactly as described in this procedure.
-If you do not remove and insert these items in the correct sequence, you could damage the controller. - Read the "Safety" and "Best practices guidelines" sections of this document. - Check the WWIDs or the MAC addresses of the host ports after replacing the controller and/or the host port interface adapter.
-If you need to change any WWID or MAC address, update the servers or switches in the configuration. - Ensure that you wear an anti-static wrist strap. - Note: You require an additional controller air diverter while replacing the controller in a DCS3700 storage subsystem with Performance Module Controllers.
+If the status of either of the power supplies is not Optimal, replace that power supply before you proceed with the controller replacement procedure. - If you are replacing a failed controller with a replacement controller from IBM Service, ensure that the replacement controller's cache memory is the same as in the failed controller.
+Also, transfer the cache backup battery to the replacement controller.
+Transfer the battery exactly as described in this procedure.
+If you do not remove and insert in the correct sequence, you could damage the controller. - Read the "Safety" and "Best practices guidelines" sections of this document. - Check the WWIDs or the MAC addresses of the host ports after replacing the controller and/or the host port interface adapter.
+If you need to change any WWID or MAC address, update the servers or switches in the configuration. - Ensure that you wear an anti-static wrist strap.

+Note: You require an additional controller air diverter while replacing the controller in a DCS3700 storage subsystem with Performance Module Controllers.
 This is the only difference between replacing the controller in a DCS3700 storage subsystem and replacing the same in a DCS3700 storage subsystem with Performance Module Controllers.